Last Updated on September 13, 2023 by Ernests Embutnieks

 Pros & Cons Of iPad 9th Gen

-Here’s a quick list of the pros and cons that the iPad 9th Gen (2nd Gen) has that you should vary of:
+Here’s a quick list of the pros and cons that the iPad 9th Gen that you should know:

 - Pricing: The iPad 9th Gen is the cheapest iPad from Apple this year.
 But, it still provides great value for money, especially in the $300-$400 price range.